corey-hammond/app-tracker/README.md

 Add new urls to main urls file in root project; run npm run dev to compile to main.js, which gets loaded into index.html as a Django template

-Run python server and application now running on port 8000
+Run python server and npm run dev, application now running on port 8000

 ### Set up Redux